Junzhou-712/vscode-ocaml-formatter/README.md

 # vscode-ocaml-formatter
-Make your own ocaml code stylish, incident-sensitive and readable
+Make your own ocaml code stylish, indentation-sensitive and readable